 In this Psiphon review, we found 2 DNS leaks.
-When your DNS leaks it means that your internet traffic is leaking outside of the secure VPN tunnel.
+When performing a VPN test , the results will show if your internet traffic is leaking outside of the secure VPN tunnel.
 That allows either your ISP, or any third party who views your connection to determine your identity and private information.
 That is what a VPN service is supposed to protect you from.

 We tested it so you wouldn’t have to and we found some problems with 2 out of 5 different tools.

 We used Doileak, IPleak, perfect-privacy, Virustotal, and Browserleaks from which Virustotal and Browserleaks gave us errors.

 ☒ Logging policy

 It collects IP addresses with timestamps and user agents.
 When you combine that with the fact that it is located in the Five Eyes jurisdiction, you may as well realize it may very well be shared with all of the Five Eyes countries.

 And if you send them an email, consider it as public property, as it is collected by both Psiphon AND Amazon.
 But that said, you do not need an email address to use Psiphon.

 Psiphon is supported by ads and because of that it also shares statistics with sponsors.
 For example from which countries they were visited and how often through Psiphon.
 These statistics are further aggregated by date, region, and sponsor.